 We arrived in Mammoth Lakes to snowbanks that were double the height of the SUV.
 It was then that I truly appreciated the Surround View Monitor system of the Sorento.
 The Surround View Monitor system offers a near all-around view in several viewing modes displayed on the Navigation monitor.
 Displaying real-time images from four cameras, the Surround View Monitor provides a virtual ‘bird’s eye’ view, affording maximum convenience for parking and low-speed maneuvers.
 With massive snowbanks and minimal viability, the Surround View Monitor system was our best friend in the village and around the mountains.

 You can take the free bus or trolley in Mammoth to get just about anywhere during the day, but in the evening we utilized the SUV.
 Parking in the village of Mammoth can be extremely difficult, if not impossible, to find.
-On our last night in Mammoth, we went to the village for dinner.
+On our last night in Mammoth, we went to the Village at Mammoth for dinner.
 I found a small spot close to the village but it meant that I needed to parallel park.
 The Surround View Monitor system guided me in better than someone standing outside of the vehicle and I knew exactly how much space I had between vehicles.
 I wouldn’t have attempted to park there without the system.
 It made all parking simple regardless of the location.

 During the drive home, Athena was exhausted after five days of skiing, sledding, snowmobiling, and running around in the fresh, high-altitude air.
 We were surprised to learn that the rear seats recline.
 I reclined the seat for her and she slept for almost two hours, comfortably snuggled against the side of the seat.